[Investigation] Polish MEP also went on freelance Azerbaijan trip

 And if Poręba's trip was nothing to do with his MEP status, then Azerbaijan's EU embassy told a contradictory story.

-Poręba and three other MEPs that visited Azerbaijan last year (Andris Ameriks, Franc Bogovič and Engin Eroglu) were all invited by the "EU-Azerbaijan Parliamentary Cooperation Committee in the Parliament of Azerbaijan", the embassy told EUobserver on 3 February.
+Poręba and three other MEPs that visited Azerbaijan last year (Anders Ameriks, Franc Bogovič, and Engin Eroglu) were all invited by the "EU-Azerbaijan Parliamentary Cooperation Committee in the Parliament of Azerbaijan", the embassy told EUobserver on 3 February.

 Azerbaijan's EU ambassador, Vaqif Sadıqov, helped organise their trips as part of his normal duties, the embassy added in a lengthy email, which never mentioned New Direction.

-Meanwhile, some of the MEPs later admitted Azerbaijan had paid for their hotels in Baku and excursions to the mountainous and remote Nagorno-Karabakh region.
+Meanwhile, some of the MEPs later admitted Azerbaijan had paid for their hotels in Baku and for excursions to the mountainous and remote Nagorno-Karabakh region.

 But the Azeri embassy denied this, further muddying the waters.